• /

 Platforms: Windows, macOS, PS4, Xbox One, Linux

-Another wildly successful project from the creators of Garry’s Mod, Facepunch Studios.
-With Rust, they truly outdid themselves by building one of the most dynamic and enthralling multiplayer experiences to date.
+A wildly successful project from the creators of Garry’s Mod, Facepunch Studios.
+With Rust, they truly outdid themselves by building one of the most dynamic and enthralling multiplayer experiences.
 Unity-powered Rust sets the standard for the entire niche of multiplayer survival games, and while many tried to copy it, no one came close.

 Don’t look down on a hackneyed post-apocalyptic setting because there is much more to it than you can grasp from just one glance.
 Rust offers players building, intense clan wars, exploration, raiding, and much more.
-All of those are accompanied by gorgeous graphics created with Unity.
+All of this comes together with the stunning visuals typical of games developed using Unity.

 Ori and the Blind Forest